Untested/ReceptionApp/README.md

 ## Run the App

+You can run this by simply opening the "./public/index.html" in your web browser, alternativetly a live demo is also available at https://untested.github.io/ReceptionApp/public/

+Or follow the commands below, simply run the following commands in your first terminal:

 - npm install
-- npm run setup (To Setup/Copy IMG & HTML Files to Public Folder)
-- npm run start (For Development)
+- npm run dev (For Development)
-- npm run build (For Production)
+- npm run prod (For Production)

+And in your second terminal run this command:

+- npm run server

+The purpose of running a server was so that I could fetch some data from Firebase but because I didn't manage to finish off the rest of the app therefore there is no need for this.
+I only set it up at the beginning of the project so once I get to calling and fetching some data, I would run into problems.

 Thank you :-)